IslandViewPTA/islandview-pta-site/content/news/2020-11-newsletter.md

 ### READY - SET - SMILE!

-**ALL students will have their picture taken for their student ID card and records.
+**ALL students will have their picture taken for their student ID card and records on Friday November 13.
 Please note that this year, purchasing of student portraits is ONLINE ONLY.
-As part of the O’Connor Photography Studio COVID-19 Safety procedures, paper order forms are not being used.**
+As part of the O’Connor Photography Studio COVID-19 Safety procedures, paper order forms are NOT being used.**

-If you would like to order pictures, use the link emailed to you or go to their website at [oconnorphotography](http://www.oconnorphotography/)[studio.com](http://www.oconnorphotographystudio.com/) , click on Fall Portraits, scroll down to Elementary Schools, and then select the Island View Logo.
+If you would like to order pictures, use the link emailed to you or go to their website at [oconnorphotography](http://www.oconnorphotography/)[studio.com](http://www.oconnorphotographystudio.com/), click on Fall Portraits, scroll down to Elementary Schools, and then select the Island View Logo.

 Picture retakes will be the second week of December.